josefs/meta-paper/paper.md

 Programs in meta-repa are in fact program generators.
 When meta-repa functions are run they produce abstract syntax trees which are then further translated and transformed.
 Figure \ref{fig:pipeline} gives an overview of this process.
-Boxes represents abstract syntax trees and circles represents transformations and translations.
+Boxes represent abstract syntax trees and circles represent transformations and translations.
 First the code within the Template Haskell splice is run.
 This will compute a term of type `Expr`, a GADT which ensures type safety of program by construction.
 Since all functions defined using the meta-repa library